Oman: Culture

 Outwardly, Oman shares many of the cultural characteristics of its Arab neighbours, particularly those in the Gulf Cooperation Council.
 Despite these similarities, important factors make Oman unique in the Middle East.
 These result as much from geography and history as from culture and economics.
 The relatively recent and artificial nature of the state in Oman makes it difficult to describe a national culture; however, sufficient cultural heterogeneity exists within its national boundaries to make Oman distinct from other Arab States of the Persian Gulf.
 Oman's cultural diversity is greater than that of its Arab neighbours, given its historical expansion to the Swahili Coast and the Indian Ocean.

 Oman has a long tradition of shipbuilding, as maritime travel played a major role in the Omanis' ability to stay in contact with the civilisations of the ancient world.
 Sur was one of the most famous shipbuilding cities of the Indian Ocean.
-The Al Ghanja ship takes one whole year to build.
+An al Ghanja ship takes one whole year to build.
 Other types of Omani ship include As Sunbouq and Al Badan.

-In March 2016 archaeologists working off Al Hallaniyah Island identified a shipwreck believed to be that of the Esmeralda from Vasco da Gama's 1502–1503 fleet.
-The wreck was initially discovered in 1998.
-Later underwater excavations took place between 2013 and 2015 through a partnership between the Oman Ministry of Heritage and Culture and Blue Water Recoveries Ltd., a shipwreck recovery company.
-The vessel was identified through such artifacts as a "Portuguese coin minted for trade with India (one of only two coins of this type known to exist) and stone cannonballs engraved with what appear to be the initials of Vincente Sodré, da Gama's maternal uncle and the commander of the Esmeralda."

 Dress

 The male national dress in Oman consists of the dishdasha, a simple, ankle-length, collarless gown with long sleeves.
-Most frequently white in colour, the dishdasha may also appear in a variety of other colours.
-Its main adornment, a tassel (furakha) sewn into the neckline, can be impregnated with perfume.
+Worn by nearly every Omani male, it is most frequently white in colour but may also appear in a variety of other colours.
+Its main adornment, a tassel (furakha or farakh) sewn into the neckline, can be impregnated with perfume.
 Underneath the dishdasha, men wear a plain, wide strip of cloth wrapped around the body from the waist down.
 The most noted regional differences in dishdasha designs are the style with which they are embroidered, which varies according to age group.
-On formal occasions a black or beige cloak called a bisht may cover the dishdasha.
+On extremely formal occasions a black or beige cloak called a bisht may cover the dishdasha.
 The embroidery edging the cloak is often in silver or gold thread and it is intricate in detail.

 Omani men wear two types of headdress: